Gordon Moore: Philanthropy

 As of February 2023, Moore's net worth was reported to be $7 billion.

 In 2000, Moore and his wife established the Gordon and Betty Moore Foundation, with a gift worth about $5 billion.
 Through the foundation, they initially targeted environmental conservation, science, and the San Francisco Bay Area.

 The foundation gives extensively in the area of environmental conservation, supporting major projects in the Andes–Amazon Basin, including Brazil, Bolivia, Peru, Ecuador, Venezuela and Suriname, as well as the San Francisco Bay area.
 Moore was a director of Conservation International for some years.
 In 2002, he and Conservation International senior vice president Claude Gascon received the Order of the Golden Ark from Prince Bernhard of the Netherlands for their outstanding contributions to nature conservation.

 Moore was a member of Caltech's board of trustees from 1983, chairing it from 1993 to 2000, and was a life trustee at the time of his death.
 In 2001, Moore and his wife donated $600 million to Caltech, at the time the largest gift ever to an institution of higher education.
 He said he wanted the gift to be used to keep Caltech at the forefront of research and technology.

 In December 2007, Moore and his wife donated $200 million to Caltech and the University of California for the construction of the Thirty Meter Telescope (TMT), expected to become the world's second largest optical telescope once it and the European Extremely Large Telescope are completed in the mid-2020s.
 The TMT will have a segmented mirror 30 meters across and be built on Mauna Kea in Hawaii.
 This mirror will be nearly three times the size of the current record holder, the Large Binocular Telescope.

 The Moores, as individuals and through their foundation, have also, in a series of gifts and grants beginning in the 1990s, given some $166 million to the University of California, Berkeley to fund initiatives ranging from materials science and physics to genomics and data science.

 In addition, through the foundation, his wife created the Betty Irene Moore Nursing Initiative, targeting nursing care in the San Francisco Bay Area and Greater Sacramento.
 In 2007, the foundation pledged $100 million over 11 years to establish a nursing school at the University of California, Davis.
 The Moores have also been long-time benefactors of other Northern California institutions, including Stanford University (over $190 million as of 2022), University of California, San Francisco, and University of California, Santa Cruz.

 In 2009, the Moores received the Andrew Carnegie Medal of Philanthropy.

+In 2020, Forbes deputy wealth editor Jennifer Wang awarded Moore a perfect philanthropy score of 5, the highest possible rating; placing him among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, George Soros, Eli Broad, and others who have each given away at least 20% of their fortune.